Jayaranjani/messenger-authentication-okta-integration-blueprint/blueprint/index.md

 	* For local use while you are developing, add http://{local_domain_name}.
 Example: http://localhost:8080/.
 	* For production use, add the appropriate URL.
 10. Under **Security**, click **API** > **Trusted Origin** and add your web page origin in the Okta account.
-11. In the **Assignment** section, select the option that best suites your organization and click **Save**.
+11. In the **Assignment** section, select the option that best suits your organization and click **Save**.
 This creates the client credentials.
 12. To find the Okta URL, navigate to **Security** > **API** and click **Default**.
 The Okta URL appears in the **Issuer** section.
 14. Make a note of these items, which you will need later:
  	* Okta client credentials
 	* Okta URL

-### Update the integration in Genesys Cloud
+### Create an Oauth integration in Genesys Cloud

 1. Log in to your Genesys Cloud account and click **Admin** > **Integrations** > **+Integrations**.